rajin-s/rpicam_mjpg_server/README.md

 Use `--debug` to wait for a remote debugger to attach (eg. [VSCode](https://learn.microsoft.com/en-us/visualstudio/python/debugging-python-code-on-remote-linux-machines?view=vs-2022))

+Serves over HTTP on port 8088

+- `/stream.mjpg` -- low-res mjpg video feed, single query param can be used to indicate the desired frame rate (eg. `/stream.mjpg?30`, default is 4 fps)
+- `/still.jpg` -- high-res still image, single query param can be used to indicate how recent the image must be (eg. `/still.jpg?1`, default is 30s).
+The first request will capture the image, subsequent requests will reuse the same cached image
+- `/temp` -- reads CPU temperature for monitoring
+- `/`, `/index.html` -- test page

 # Service Setup

 - Use `mjpg_server_service.update.sh` to register with systemd via systemctl so the script runs on boot.